 Talcum powder ovarian cancer lawsuits are a mass tort litigation against manufacturers of talcum powder products making them a little different than the usual personal injury case.

-In mass tort claims the case has multiple plaintiffs, like in a class action lawsuit.
+A mass tort case has multiple plaintiffs, like in a class action lawsuit.
 However, mass tort litigation differs from class action cases in that each plaintiff files their own lawsuit.

 If the lawsuit reaches a settlement or verdict in a class action case, the compensation is split between the participants in the case.
 In a mass tort litigation, each plaintiff has a separate claim and separate settlement or verdict.